New Title X Regulations: Implications for Women and Family Planning Providers

 The Department of Health and Human Services (HHS) maintains that banning Title X sites from referring for abortion services and requiring Title X sites to have complete physical and financial separation are necessary.
 They state that the prior regulations violate the Title X statute, which prohibits the inclusion of abortion as a family planning service.
 HHS also argues that requiring Title X projects to provide abortion referrals and nondirective pregnancy options counseling is inconsistent with federal conscience laws such as the Church, Coats-Snowe, and Weldon Amendments.

-This new regulation comes in the midst of a funding cycle for grantees set to end March 31, 2019.
+These new regulations comes in the midst of a funding cycle for grantees set to end March 31, 2019.
 Applicants have already applied for new grants expected to start on April 1, 2019 under the prior regulations, and those selected for funding will now need to decide whether they will comply with the new regulations or withdraw from the program.
 The regulations have been legally challenged by 23 states, a number of family planning organizations and state officials, and the American Medical Association on the basis of constitutional and statutory claims.
 This brief reviews the Trump Administration’s new final Title X family planning regulations, compares them to the current program rules and discusses the implications of these changes for low-income women seeking family planning services and the providers that have been serving them with Title X support.

 For low-income women, publically funded clinics are an important source of family planning services.
 These critical services help women avoid unintended, mistimed or unwanted pregnancies as well as give them access to critical preventive care and STI screening and treatment.
 One in three low-income women reported that they obtained birth control from a publically-funded clinic, such as Planned Parenthood or another health center or public health clinic.
 In 2017, over 4 million individuals obtained family planning services at a Title X funded site.
 The majority of the clients (67%) had family incomes at or below the poverty level, 38% were covered by Medicaid or another public program, and nearly half (42%) were uninsured (Figure 1).
 Two thirds were women and men of color.